Interpretable Alzheimer's Diagnosis via Multimodal Fusion of Regional Brain Experts: Results

 The gating network in MREF-AD produces sample-specific softmax weights over experts, determining their relative influence on the final prediction.
 This enables model interpretability by aggregating these weights across subjects to obtain expert contributions that quantify the average importance of each regional expert in diagnostic decision-making.

-Fig.~\ref{fig:subject_heatmap} summarizes these contributions across ten cross-validation folds.
+\textbf{Fig.~\ref{fig:subject_heatmap}} summarizes these contributions across test sets.
 Both MRI and amyloid PET experts receive substantial weights, with MRI experts showing slightly higher aggregate contributions.
 Among MRI experts, Temporal, Subcortical Temporal and Ventricular regions rank highly, suggesting that structural alterations in these areas offer complementary information for disease classification.
 On the amyloid side, regions such as Brainstem, Striatum/Basal Ganglia, and Corpus Callosum White Matter exhibit prominent contributions, reflecting strong molecular cues.
-Several regions---including the Subcortical Temporal area---show high contributions in both modalities, indicating convergent molecular and structural relevance, whereas regions such as the Brainstem exhibit dominant importance within a single modality, demonstrating the model's capacity to disentangle modality-specific signals.
+Several regions,including the Subcortical Temporal area, show high contributions in both modalities, indicating convergent molecular and structural relevance, whereas regions such as the Brainstem exhibit dominant importance within a single modality, demonstrating the model's capacity to disentangle modality-specific signals.
 The Demographic expert ranks among the highest-contributing experts, underscoring the consistent influence of subject-level variables.

+The averaged pattern shows the model’s overall behavior, however MREF-AD also offers interpretability for individual clinical profiles.
+To illustrate this, \textbf{Fig.~\ref{fig:subject_specific_viz}} shows the model's subject-specific gating weights for representative CN, MCI, and AD cases, showing how the model shifts its emphasis across the disease stages.
+For a CN individual, the temporal lobe in PET receives the highest weight.
+In MCI, the model distributes more weight on the Corpus Callosum and frontal regions in PET.
+In an AD patient, the weighting shifts toward subcortical temporal structures in MRI.

-Overall, these patterns indicate that MREF-AD adaptively balances shared and modality-specific regional information, offering biologically interpretable insights into Alzheimer's disease mechanisms.
-The elevated contributions of temporal and subcortical/ventricular regions are consistent with established imaging findings in AD \cite{jack2010hypothetical, frisoni2010clinical, jagust2018imaging}, while the learned modality--region expert weights reveal how structural MRI, amyloid PET, and demographics are differentially prioritized across regions in a way that is not prescribed \emph{a priori} by the model, yielding a data-driven map of regional biomarker relevance.
+Overall, these examples show that MREF-AD adaptively balances shared and modality-specific regional information.
+The prioritization of temporal and subcortical regions are consistent with established AD biomarkers found through imaging \cite{jack2010hypothetical, frisoni2010clinical, jagust2018imaging}.
+Hence, we see that the learned expert weights yield a data-driven brain map with biomarker relevance that align with known clinical progression of AD, allowing for personalized interpretability into each patient's diagnosis.